Short URL for this page:

 1. It cannot mean merely that a correct judgment, in the p148 sense of true belief, is expressed in words, since, if that were the meaning, there would be no difference between true belief and knowledge.
 And we have seen that there is a difference between making a judgment that happens to be correct and making a judgment that one knows to be correct.

 2. If "giving an account" means analysis into elementary parts (i.e. knowable parts), will addition of an account in this sense suffice to convert true belief into knowledge?
-No, the mere process of analyzing into elements does not convert true belief into knowledge, then a man who could enumerate the parts with go to make up a wagon (wheels, axle, etc) would have a scientific knowledge of a wagon, nature man who could tell you what letters of the alphabet go to compose a certain word would have a grammarian's scientific knowledge of the word.
+No, the mere process of analyzing into elements does not convert true belief into knowledge, for then a man who could enumerate the parts which go to make up a wagon (wheels, axle, etc.) would have a scientific knowledge of a wagon, and a man who could tell you what letters of the alphabet go to compose a certain word would have a grammarian's scientific knowledge of the word.
 (N. B. We must realize that Plato is speaking of the mere enumeration of parts.
-For instance, the man who could recount the various steps that lead to a conclusion in geometry, simply because he had seen them in a book and had learnt them by heart, without having really grasped the necessity of the premisses and the necessity and logical sequence of the deduction, would be able to enumerate the "parts" of the theorem; but he would not have the scientific knowledge of the mathematician.
+For instance, the man who could recount the various steps that lead to a conclusion in geometry, simply because he had seen them in a book and had learnt them by heart, without having really grasped the necessity of the premisses and the necessity and logical sequence of the deduction, would be able to enumerate the "parts" of the theorem; but he would not have the scientific knowledge of the mathematician.)

 3. Socrates suggests a third interpretation of "plus account."
 It may mean "being able to name some mark by which the thing one is asked about differs from everything else."5 If this is correct, then to know something means the ability to give the distinguishing characteristics of that thing.
 But this interpretation too is disposed of, as being inadequate to define knowledge.

 (a) Socrates points out that if knowledge of a thing means the addition of its distinguishing characteristics to a correct notion of that thing, we are involved in an absurd position.
 Suppose that I have a correct notion of Theaetetus.
 To convert this correct notion into knowledge I have to add some distinguishing characteristic.
-But unless this distinguishing characteristic were already contained within my correct notion, how could the latter be called a correct notion I cannot be said to have a correct notion of Theaetetus, unless this correct notion includes Theaetetus' distinguishing characteristics: if these distinguishing characteristics are not included, then my "correct notion" of Theaetetus p149 would equally well apply to all other men; in which case it would not be a correct notion of Theaetetus.
+But unless this distinguishing characteristic were already contained within my correct notion, how could the latter be called a correct notion?
+I cannot be said to have a correct notion of Theaetetus, unless this correct notion includes Theaetetus' distinguishing characteristics: if these distinguishing characteristics are not included, then my "correct notion" of Theaetetus p149 would equally well apply to all other men; in which case it would not be a correct notion of Theaetetus.

 (b) If, on the other hand, my "correct notion" of Theaetetus includes his distinguishing characteristics, then it would also be absurd to say that I convert this correct notion into knowledge by adding the differentia, since this would be equivalent to saying that I convert my correct notion of Theaetetus into knowledge by adding to Theaetetus, as already apprehended in distinction from others, that which distinguishes him from others.